-(PRINT) Trainee's Last Name First Name Full Middle Name Academy Name Start End Dates of the Academy (PRINT) N lame of Academy Director PART I - TRAINEE STATEMENT Initials Pursuant to § 24-31-304, C.R.S., training academy prior to enrollin aining academy shall submit their fingerprints to the of certification pursuant to § 24- 31-305(1.5), C.R.S. or released or d ricted of an offense that would result in the denial lischarged from the Armed Forces of the United the Board has granted the person an exemption OR is subject to a court order that ricted in any court of a crime of domestic violence ing, stalking, or threatening an intimate partner OR g a firearm.
-Successful completion of the train or be appointed as a peace office nat the trainee will either receive POST certification IE. I HAVE INITIALED EACH ONE THAT THESE LAWS AND CONDITIONS E, AND BY SIGNING BELOW, INDICATE Signature of Trainee Date PART II - ACADEMY DIRECTOR STA TEMENT ave been submitted to CBI prior to the enrollment date of ements of POST Rule 14 and § 24-31-304, C.R.S.
-RUE, CORRECT, AND COMPLET MENT, OR INACCURACY MAY RE Signature of Academy Director or D esignee Date
+(PRINT) Trainee's Last Name First Name Full Middle Name Academy Name Start End Dates of the Academy (PRINT) Name of Academy Director PART I - TRAINEE STATEMENT Initials Pursuant to § 24-31-304, C.R.S., a training academy prior to enrolling enroll in a training academy shall submit their fingerprints to the of certification pursuant to § 24-3 States under Dishonorable conditi 1-305(1.5), C.R.S. or rons.
+The only exception is been convicted of an offense that would result in the denial released or discharged from the Armed Forces of the United on shall be if the Board has granted the person an exemption REGARDING CONVICTIONS, DEFERRED SENTENCES, restrains such person s been convicted in any court of a crime of domestic violence from harassing, stalking, or threatening an intimate partner OR n possessing a firearm.
+Successful completion of the train or be appointed as a peace officer guarantee that the trainee will either receive POST certification itizen or legal resident who is lawfully present in the United States i., or is a legal permanent resident.
+E. I HAVE INITIALED IENTS AND THAT THESE LAWS AND CONDITIONS EACH ONE, AND BY SIGNING BELOW, INDICATE Signature of Trainee Date PART II - ACADEMY DIRECTOR STAT EMENT ngerprints have been submitted to CBI prior to the enrollment date of the the requirements of POST Rule 14 and § 24-31-304, C.R.S.
+MY KNOWLEDGE AND BELIEF, IT IS TI RUE, CORRECT, AND ENT, OR INACCURA EXAMINED THIS AFFIDAVIT, AND TO THE BEST OF DECOMPLETE.
+I FURTHER ACKNOWLEDGE THAT CY MAY RESULT IN REVOCATION OF THE DISECUTION.
+Signature of Academy Director or De esignee